fihashim/olist-eda/README.md

 </p>

 ### Olist E-Commerce Platform Analysis Overview
 This repository contains an Exploratory Data Analysis (EDA) and visualization project focusing on the Olist platform, a prominent Brazilian e-commerce platform connecting merchants with potential customers.
 The project aims to provide insights into the e-commerce landscape in Brazil, facilitating a better understanding of market dynamics and identifying potential areas for growth and optimization.
 The EDA was done with the following:
 - **Programming Language:** Python
-- **Data Analysis Tools:** Pandas, Seaborn, GeoPandas
+- **Data Analysis Tools:** Pandas, Seaborn, Plotly, Matplotlib

 The dataset used in this project was made publicly available on Kaggle allowing data analysts to delve into the intricacies of the Brazilian e-commerce ecosystem.
 Through comprehensive analysis, this project endeavors to uncover valuable insights that can inform strategic decisions and enhance operational efficiency.
 Olist is a leading e-commerce platform in Brazil, facilitating transactions between merchants and consumers across various product categories.
 By analyzing Olist's dataset, this project seeks to contribute to a deeper understanding of the Brazilian e-commerce market and drive actionable insights for stakeholders.

 ## Objectives